Skip to content

 NITRILE

 Nitrile (NBR, Buna-N) is the go-to for petroleum oils and gasoline.
-Other acids, bases, and especially aliphatic hydrocarbons are resisted.
-Nitrile polymer has a lower temperature tolerance than many options, ranging between 212˚ F and -40˚ F.
+It resists other acids, bases, and especially aliphatic hydrocarbons.
+The nitrile polymer has a lower temperature tolerance than many options, ranging between 212˚F and -40˚F.

 Nitrile gaskets offer high compression resistance against permanent compression but have low reformation properties and do poorly against weathering, ozone, and sunlight.